trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/CalloutRecipes.md

 ### `httpGetCalloutToSecondOrg()` → `List<Account>`

 Demonstrates a GET request to a second Salesforce org.
 A Get request is used to retrieve data from a target endpoint, We will be using the performRestCallout method to make the callout.
 In this example, we will be requesting a list of Accounts from our second org.
-We will pass the endpoint our named credential, the url path to our IntegrationService custom REST endpoint, a null body and the GET method.
+We will pass the endpoint our named credential, the url path to our integration-service custom REST endpoint, a null body and the GET method.
 We will then deserialize the JSON into a known object, in this case, a list of Accounts.

 #### Return